RmiMekaa/RemiRoeland_13_12-01-2021/README.md

 1. Clone this repository
 2. Install dependencies: ```npm install```
 3. Launch the App: ```npm start```
-4. Install and launch the delivered [API](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API) to access to the database and test the app.
+4. Install and launch the [provided API](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API) to access to the database and test the app.

 ## Documentation